The first step in deciding where to stay should always be asking, “Do we stay on-site at a Disney Resort or do we stay off-site?”

 Unlike your onsite compatriots have had access since 60 days before arrival, off-site guests only get to book their Fastpasses at 30 days.
 This means you are fighting a battle to secure coveted rides at optimal times.

 Disney Dining Plan is not available

-Disney Dining Plan just isn’t available for off-site guests, free or paid for.
-This system is attached to a guests Magic Your Way Package and hotel reservation; if you are missing one or the other, you simply can not purchase it.
+Disney Dining Plan just isn’t available for off-site guests, free our otherwise.
+This system is attached to a guest’s Magic Your Way Package and hotel reservation; if you are missing one or the other, you simply can not purchase it.
 There is a growing debate on the efficiency of such a dining plan but to many, it is well worth it.